Targets and Indicators

 By 2030, increase the economic benefits to Small Island developing States and least developed countries from the sustainable use of marine resources, including through sustainable management of fisheries, aquaculture and tourism

-Sustainable fisheries as a percentage of GDP in small island developing States, least developed countries and all countries
+Sustainable fisheries as a proportion of GDP in small island developing States, least developed countries and all countries

 Increase scientific knowledge, develop research capacity and transfer marine technology, taking into account the Intergovernmental Oceanographic Commission Criteria and Guidelines on the Transfer of Marine Technology, in order to improve ocean health and to enhance the contribution of marine biodiversity to the development of developing countries, in particular small island developing States and least developed countries